Enter your keyword

 Mjali was promoted to state advocate in late 1991, and would spend the next five years prosecuting complex crimes in the Mthatha High Court, notorious for its frighteningly high crime rates relative to its rural town status.

 From 1996 – 2003 she served as senior state advocate.
-She took a break to pursue an LLM at the University of Cardiff in the UK and, upon her return, joined the Special Investigating Unit as a legal representative investigating corruption and maladministration.
+She took a break to pursue an LLM at the University of Cardiff in the UK and, upon her return, joined the Special Investigating Unit as a legal representative investigating corruption and maladministration in the Eastrn Cape.

 From 2008 Mjali was recruited into the still pioneering Aspirant Women Judges programme run by the SA Judicial Education Institute.
 Led by senior and retired judges, the programme provides intensive skills training for aspirant judges and then places them in acting positions as high court divisions across the country.
 The programme was designed to boost the number of women who would be ready for permanent judicial appointment.
 Mjali attended the year-long programme from June 2008 to May 2009, and was given acting appointments at the Northern Cape High Court (July 2009 – May 2010) and the Land Claims Court (Jun to Oct 2010).